mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

 There are a lot of sources for t-tables around the internet.
 One very neatly is available on [Wikipedia](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Table_of_selected_values).

-The table basicaly consists of four areas:
+The table basically consists of four areas:

 - degree of freedom,
 - significance level \(\alpha\)
 - Information about one oder two sided test
 - t-value

-The structure of the table can be read as follows
+The structure of the table can be read as follows:

 ![t-Table](../../assets/statistics/t-Tabelle.png){width=100% }